stefanmatar/stefanmatar/README.md

 ### Learnings

+1. Eat the frog in the morning.
-1. If something is blatanly wrong you should question it.
-If its too perfect you should question it even more.
+2. If something is too perfect, it might be wrong.